ArnaudBuchholz/psbots/docs/engine/Optimizations.md

 In both situations, the [`assert`] function throws an exception if the expected condition is not met.

 > [!IMPORTANT]
 > To keep the possibily to generate WebAssembly using [AssemblyScript](https://www.assemblyscript.org/), the productive engine code *does not* use JavaScript exceptions.
-As a consequence, failed assertions *should* never happen in the codebase.
+As a consequence, failed assertions *must* never happen in the codebase.

 From a pure TypeScript point of view, the [`assert`] function simplifies the code by removing the need for conditions.
 In the following example, it is expected that the call to the function [`toIntegerValue`] always succeed as the operand stack length is a valid integer.
 By assessing the `integerResult` variable, the code can access `integerResult.value` without failing the type check.